egomezr/dynamicloud_java_api/README.md

 Query query = provider.createQuery(model);
 ```

-With the Query object we can add conditions like EQUALS, IN, OR, AND, GREATER THAN, LESSER THAN, etc.
+With the Query object we can add conditions like EQUALS, IN, OR, AND, GREATER THAN, LESSER THAN, etc.  The query object is mutable and every call of its methods will return the same instance.

 #Conditions class